ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 If those cleaning steps are all performed in pre-processing, then the datasets would already have the same columns (and consistent value formats within those columns) before this step.
-In this situation, the default implementation described below is all that is needed.
+In that situation, there is nothing difficult left to do here and the default implementation described below is all that is needed.

 In the computer science literature, however, there are emerging methods for doing this alignment automatically.
-If desired, datasets could be passed into this step still inconsistent with one another, and a model could run in this step to automatically complete the alignment.
+If desired, datasets could be passed into this step still inconsistent with one another, and a model could run in this step to automatically complete the alignment by figuring out which columns correspond to each other and how to standardize values.

 **Default implementation:**
-Pandas code that simply concatenates the datasets by column name, appending information about the dataset each record came from, and appending the dataset name to the beginning of the record ID.
+Pandas code that simply concatenates the datasets, matching columns by name, appending information about the dataset each record came from, and appending the dataset name to the beginning of the record ID.
 In code: